ttscoff/na_gem/README.md

     --delete                        - Delete an action
     --[no-]done                     - Include @done actions
-    -e, --regex                     - Interpret search pattern as regular expression -f, --finish                    - Add a @done tag to action --file=PATH                     - Specify the file to search for the task (default: none) --in, --todo=TODO_FILE          - Use a known todo file, partial matches allowed (default: none) -n, --note                      - Prompt for additional notes.
+    -e, --regex                     - Interpret search pattern as regular expression --edit                          - Open action in editor (vim).
+Natural language dates will be parsed and converted in date-based tags.
+    -f, --finish                    - Add a @done tag to action --file=PATH                     - Specify the file to search for the task (default: none) --in, --todo=TODO_FILE          - Use a known todo file, partial matches allowed (default: none) -n, --note                      - Prompt for additional notes.
 Input will be appended to any existing note.
 If STDIN input (piped) is detected, it will be used as a note.
     -o, --overwrite                 - Overwrite note instead of appending -p, --priority=PRIO             - Add/change a priority level 1-5 (default: 0)
-    -r, --remove=TAG                - Remove a tag to the action (may be used more than once, default: none) --restore                       - Remove @done tag from action -t, --tag=TAG                   - Add a tag to the action, @tag(values) allowed (may be used more than once, default: none)
+    -r, --remove=TAG                - Remove a tag from the action, use multiple times or combine multiple tags with a comma,             wildcards (* and ?) allowed (may be used more than once, default: none)
+    --restore                       - Remove @done tag from action -t, --tag=TAG                   - Add a tag to the action, @tag(values) allowed, use multiple times or combine multiple tags with a comma (may be used more than once, default: none)
     --tagged=TAG                    - Match actions containing tag.
 Allows value comparisons (may be used more than once, default: none)
     --to, --project, --proj=PROJECT - Move action to specific project (default: none) -x, --exact                     - Match pattern exactly